Ensuring that homework is effective is the shared responsibility of students, staff and parents/carers.

 and due dates.

-Complete homework to the best of his/her ability.
+Complete homework to the best of their ability.

 Complete homework on time.